-When you are moving to a new city, one of the first things you need to know is which neighborhood you will go to.
+When you are moving long distance to a new city, one of the first things you need to know is which neighborhood you will go to.
 Deciding which part of the city you will live in will influence your way of life.
 Some places will be full of nightclubs, while some have peaceful streets and friendly neighbors.
 In some places, you will find cheap apartments, while some hide great family homes.
 If you are moving to Nashville, you will find that, just like the majority of cities in the US, the city offers a lot of choices.
 There are over fifteen neighborhoods you can pick from.
 Today, we take a look at some of the best ones.
-By the end, we hope that you will be able to pick the right Nashville neighborhood for you.
+By the end, we hope that you will be able to pick the right Nashville neighborhood for your Nashville moving company to help you move to.

 How to pick the right Nashville neighborhood?